GeekInTheNorth/GeekInTheNorth.github.io/_posts/2023-07-31-extending-geta-optimizely-sitemaps.md

 </urlset>
 ```

 Initially I thought that the level of information packaged with the image was excellent as it added a lot of context.
-However as of May 2022, all nodes except image:image and image:loc were deprecated and are no longer consumed by google.
+However as of May 2022, all nodes except **image:image** and **image:loc** were deprecated and are no longer consumed by google.
 I also tied setting up a sitemap within Geta Optimizely Sitemaps that used an image asset node as it's root and this included decorating the image content types with the sitemap configuration properties, however this just resulted in an empty sitemap.xml.

 ### Standard XML Sitemap with images

-In this format, the image nodes sit beneath the url node and exists once per image that should be found on that page:
+In this format, the image nodes exist as a child of the url node and exists once per image that should be associated with that page:

 ```
 <?xml version="1.0" encoding="UTF-8"?>